Azure/FTALive-Sessions/content/data/data-platform-fundamentals/splitofdata2.md

 ## Analytical Data
 As more businesses move to digital processes, they increasingly recognize the value of being able to respond to opportunities by making faster and well-informed decisions.
 Models discussed in Part 1 still have architectural challenges, including:

-* Difficult to run advanced analytics on near-real-time data (streaming, social media data, IOT data, etc)
+* Difficult to run advanced analytics on near-real-time data (streaming, social media data, IOT data, etc).
 * Need to cleanse the data before using it for aggregation.

-With the boom of Big Data, often defined by the "three V's" (Data arriving in **V**olume, **V**aried Types and with high **V**elocity) there was a need to  transition from "Extract, Transform, Load" (ETL) to **"Extract, Load, Transform (ELT)"** as performing transforms in-flight became resource intensive.
+With the boom of Big Data, often defined by the "three V's" (Data arriving in **V**olume, **V**aried Types and with high **V**elocity) there was a need to  transition from "Extract, Transform, Load" (ETL) to **"Extract, Load, Transform (ELT)"** as performing transformations in-flight became resource intensive.
 With ELT, data is transferred to the chosen storage location, *before* it is transformed.
 By storing the data first, it opens the data up to additional Massively Parallel Processing (MPP) engines to process & analyse the data at the same time.

 The following patterns evolved to handle Big Data, which focus on prioritizing scalable volumes, performance and cost.

 ### Data Lakes
-A data lake captures anything the organization deems valuable for future use.Essentially it serves as a central repository that holds a large amount of data in its native, raw format.
-This approach differs from a traditional data warehouse, which transforms and processes the data at the time of ingestion.Its optimized to for scaling from gigabytes to terabytes and petabytes of data.
+A data lake captures anything the organization deems valuable for future use.
+Essentially it serves as a central repository that holds a large amount of data in its native, raw format.
+This approach differs from a traditional data warehouse, which transforms and processes the data at the time of ingestion.
+Its optimized to for scaling from gigabytes to terabytes and petabytes of data.
 They are built to handle high volumes of small writes at low latency, and are optimized for massive throughput.

 Typically this transformation uses an ELT pipeline, where the data is ingested and transformed in place.
 Source data that is already relational may go directly into the data warehouse, using an ETL process, skipping the data lake.
 ![Data Lake Architecture](/images/DataLake.png)

-[This](https://learn.microsoft.com/azure/architecture/data-guide/scenarios/data-lake#when-to-use-a-data-lake) table will help to make your use case clearer
+[This](https://learn.microsoft.com/azure/architecture/data-guide/scenarios/data-lake#when-to-use-a-data-lake) table will help to make your use case clearer.

 #### When to use Data Lake solutions
-* Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and nonrelational data without transformation or schema definition.
+* Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and non-relational data without transformation or schema definition.
 * Consider **Data Lakes** to be a **heirarchical storage layer where ACID properties are not supported**

 ### Data Lakehouse